kyma-project/telemetry-manager/docs/contributor/arch/001-otel-collector-metric-based-pipeline-status.md

 Now that we understand the necessity of using Prometheus for even basic metric analysis, let's explore how we can deploy it.
 One deployment approach involves deploying Prometheus as a sidecar alongside Telemetry Manager.
-This method remains lightweight, as it doesn't necessitate any changes in the manager's code and can be easily achieved only using kustomize.
+This method remains lightweight, as it doesn't require any changes in the manager's code and can be easily achieved only using kustomize.
+It also may ease security considerations since Prometheus and Telemetry Manager share the network namespace, so Prometheus can listen on localhost and no further NetworkPolicies, etc. are required.
-However, this static setup does come with its drawbacks:
+However, this setup does come with its drawbacks:

 * It relies on a static configuration with no room for parameterization, limiting flexibility.
 * Fine-tuning Prometheus dynamically based on the number of pipelines or other factors is not feasible.